Estimating My Heart Disease Risks

 Of 1000 people treated with a statin for five years, 18 would avoid a major CVD event which compares well with other treatments used for preventing cardiovascular disease.
 Taking statins did not increase the risk of serious adverse effects such as cancer.
 Statins are likely to be cost-effective in primary prevention.

 There are exceptions.
 For example, a 2016 Review (Ravnskof et al) says that, among people over age 60, LDL appears not to make a difference in mortality.
-My 80-year-old mother, who with my same blood type is still healthy and well despite cholesterol levels similar to mine.
+My mother, well into her 80s has my blood type (A+) and remains healthy and active despite cholesterol levels similar to mine.

 The Case Against Statins